SAP-samples/codejam-cap-llm/exercises/12-data-masking-and-anonymization/README.md

 - What anonymization and pseudonymization is.
 - How to use the SAP Cloud SDK for AI orchestration API to manage data privacy.
-- How to use the SAP AI Launchpad to manage an orchestration workflow in regards to data privacy.

 ## Data masking